Open-Credentialing-Initiative/marketplace/README.md

 - Testing of GS1 Lightweight Messaging Standard v1.2 implementation.
 - Testing of GS1 Lightweight Messaging Standard v1.3 implementation.

 Since then other Service Providers have also cut over from v1.2 to v1.3.
-Note that there is no backward compatibility following this particular verion upgrade.
+Note that there is no backward compatibility following this particular version upgrade.

 Service Provider | OCI Role | v1.2 Compatibility| v1.3 Compatibility
 --- |--- | --- | ---